HugeONotation/hugeonotation.github.io/index.md

 hand-optimized implementations of various algorithms.
 I became fond of utilizing specialized CPU instructions, particularly SIMD instructions, and leveraging knowledge of computer architecture to maximize performance.
-In doing this, I became familiar with the performance that modern CPUs' can offer when programmed well, but also with how little of this potential is leveraged in practice.
+In doing this, I became familiar with the performance that modern CPUs can offer when programmed well, but also with how little of this potential is leveraged in practice.
 This inspired a certain degree of frustration, and a desire to better the situation.